Manzur Hasan Mintu

-Manzur Hasan Mintu (died 18 November 2014) was a Bangladeshi footballer who played as a goalkeeper.
-He worked for radio and television as a sports commentator for 40 years since the 1970s.
+Manzur Hasan Mintu (7 April 1940 – 18 November 2014) was a Bangladeshi footballer who played as a goalkeeper.
+He worked for radio and television as a sports commentator for 40 years since 1973.
 He was awarded National Sports Award for football and badminton by the Government of Bangladesh in 1978.

-Career
+Club career

+Mintu began playing in the Dhaka Second Division Football League with Kamal Sporting Club in 1953.
+He captained Dhaka Wanderers Club to the 1960 First Division League title.

+International career

+Mintu played for the Pakistan national football team in the 1958 Asian Games in Tokyo.
+He represented East Pakistan in the National Football Championship from 1957 to 1959 and later played for Dhaka Division from 1961 to 1963.

+Personal life

 Mintu graduated from the University of Dhaka and worked as an income tax commissioner.
 After the retirement, he served as the treasurer of the national sports council.

-Mintu played for Pakistan national football team in the 1958 Asian Games in Tokyo.
+Death

+Mintu died on 18 November 2014, after suffering a cardiac arrest in Jaipur, India.